-Have you ever hid a shopping bag under the car seat and snuck it in when your partner wasn’t around?
+Have you ever hidden a shopping bag under the car seat and snuck it in when your partner wasn’t around?
 Or have you noticed them wearing something new but when asked they say the item was always in their wardrobe?
-These actions may seem inconsequential but you’re committing financial infidelity.
+These actions may seem inconsequential but they’re definite signs someone is committing financial infidelity.

 The fact that you feel the need to hide purchases from each other indicates that you have underlying issues to deal with.
 Often, these go beyond just fighting and stress about money.